kchavez05/election-analysis/README.md

 3. Calculate the count of votes for each candidate
 4. Calculate the percentage of votes for each candidate
 5. Calculate the winner of the election
+6. Calculate the turnout for each county
+7. Calculate the county with the largest turnout
-6. Write the results to a .txt file
+8. Write the results to a .txt file

 ## Resources
  - Data Source: election_results.csv